MIT-LCP/mimic-website/content/mimictables/drgcodes.md

 # Important considerations

-* HCFA-DRG codes have multiple descriptions as they have changed over time.
+* HCFA-DRG and MS-DRG codes have multiple descriptions as they have changed over time.
 Sometimes these descriptions are similar, but sometimes they are *completely different diagnoses*.
 Users will need to select rows using both the code *and* the description.
 * Since there are multiple versions of DRG codes, queries will need to incorporate both the type of DRG and the code when filtering for a certain diagnosis.
-* All patients have an HCFA-DRG code, but not all patients have an APR-DRG code.
+* All patients have an HCFA-DRG or MS-DRG code, but not all patients have an APR-DRG code.
 Note that APR-DRG is believed to be an alternative, more specific, code which could be used in conjunction with the HCFA codes.

 # Table columns